Replenish by NomadMD – Protocols and Procedures

 12.13 Thoroughly inspect the floor and furniture after each treatment.
 No blood or fluids on any furniture or floors will be acceptable.

 12.14 If necessary, use mop to clean any blood or fluids on floors.
 After cleaning, promptly disinfect mops and any other cleaning equipment, otherwise, it can spread potential viruses to other areas.

-12.15 Put all contaminated towels and waste in the Red Bag or other appropriate sealed, labeled (Biohazard symbol or label), leak-‐proof container.
+12.15 Put all contaminated towels and waste in the Red biohazard containers or other appropriate sealed, labeled (Biohazard symbol or label), leak-‐proof container.
 This is regulated waste.